 How did this ex-Confederate, nature lover, and happy recluse get to a remote corner of the Hoosier State?

 George Bicknell, a minor Hoosier poet from Sullivan, went out to meet the hermit at Turman’s Creek one summer.
-His article in Craftsman magazine (September 1909) describes that visit.
+His article in Craftsman magazine (September 1909) describes the visit.

-The future hermit was educated at the University of Virginia, the greatest university in the South then.
+The future hermit was educated at the University of Virginia, one of the greatest southern universities during the period.
 On December 20, 1859, he married Amanda Gregory, daughter of a former Virginia governor, John Munford Gregory.
 When the Civil War broke out, Caskie went on to serve as captain of Caskie’s Rangers, a mounted company in the 10th Virginia Cavalry.
 He fought in many of the major battles of the war, including the last one, at Appomattox, where he was mustered out, having been promoted to colonel in February 1865.

 A broken man at war’s end, Robert Caskie went back to his family’s tobacco business.
 But with the South in ruins, he eventually took his family west, becoming one of the biggest tobacco merchants in Missouri.
 In the late 1870s, the Caskie family was living at Rocheport, on the Missouri River, just west of Columbia.